abstools/easyinterface/INSTALL.md

     > sudo service apache2 restart

 Now visit [http://localhost/ei](http://localhost/ei) to check that EasyInterface works correctly.
+If no error message is shown, you can proceed to the next section and start using the Web client.

 ### OS X